shaadclt/Cancer-Classification-SupportVectorClassifier/README.md

 ## Contact

-For any questions or inquiries, please contact [Mohamed Shaad] at [shaadclt@gmail.com].
+For any questions or inquiries, please contact Mohamed Shaad at shaadclt@gmail.com.